openvinotoolkit/geti-sdk/README.md

 your terminal.
 Then, fire up JupyterLab by typing `jupyter lab`.
 This should open your browser and take you to the JupyterLab landing page, with the SDK notebooks open.

-> **NOTE**: Both the example scripts and the notebooks require access to a SonomaCreek
+> **NOTE**: Both the example scripts and the notebooks require access to a GETi
 > instance.

 ## Example use cases
-The package provides a main class `SonomaCreek` that can be used for the following use cases
+The package provides a main class `Geti` that can be used for the following use cases
 ### Downloading and uploading projects
-- **Project download** The following python snippet is a minimal example of how to download a project using the SCRESTClient:
+- **Project download** The following python snippet is a minimal example of how to download a project using Geti:

     ```
-    from sc_api_tools import SCRESTClient
+    from geti_sdk import Geti

-    client = SCRESTClient(
+    geti = Geti(
       host="https://0.0.0.0", username="dummy_user", password="dummy_password"
     )

-    client.download_project(project_name="dummy_project")
+    geti.download_project(project_name="dummy_project")
     ```
   Here, it is assumed that the project with name 'dummy_project' exists on the cluster.
-  The client will create a folder named 'dummy_project' in your current working directory, and download the project parameters, images, videos, annotations, predictions and the active model for the project (including optimized models derived from it) to that folder.
+  The Geti instance will create a folder named 'dummy_project' in your current working directory, and download the project parameters, images, videos, annotations, predictions and the active model for the project (including optimized models derived from it) to that folder.